OCR-tech/InnoTSR/CODE_OF_CONDUCT.md

 ## Our Responsibilities

-We are responsible for clarifying the standards of acceptable behavior and are expected to take appropriate action in response to any instances of unacceptable behavior.
+We are responsible for clarifying the standards of acceptable behavior and are expected to take appropriate action in response to any unacceptable behavior.

 ## Scope